jorg-gradwohl/Cyberlab/progress-log.md

 This file tracks the evolution of the Cyberlab project over time.
 Entries are added as new components are installed, tested, or refined.

 ---
+## 06-12-2025
+I spent the whole day focusing on macOS authentication logs from the MacBook Pro into the endpoints index in Splunk.
+Enabled an extra logd://auth stanza to pull com.apple.opendirectoryd “Authentication …” messages and confirmed that both successful and failed logins/unlocks were being ingested, but each real attempt generated many completely duplicate events, so the counts were unusable.
+After multiple attempts at fixing this with SPL (grouping, bucketing, and de-duplication), I still couldn’t get reliable “per attempt” metrics, so for now I disabled the custom logd://auth stanza again to cut noise and parked the problem for a future, more advanced solution.
+If anyone reads this and knows how to get this working please let me know.

 ## 03-12-2025
 - Built the first full Splunk dashboard in Dashboard Studio to validate branch-office telemetry (heartbeat, HTTP access logs, SMB activity).
 - Created a detailed documentation file for the dashboard in `docs/splunk_dashboards/splunk_branch_office_dashboard.md`, including SPL queries and explanations of each panel.
 [Splunk Branch Office Dashboard](docs/splunk_dashboards/splunk_branch_office_dashboard.md)